goncalossilva/LPOO2011-Ruby/advanced/02_metaprogramming.md

 <br/>
     @@@ ruby
     class Laptop
-      attr_accessor :memory # injects a getter and a setter for "memory" end
+      attr_accessor :memory # injects a getter/setter for "memory"
+    end
 <br/>
 * If you've used Ruby on Rails, you've probably dealt with associations